aniello-divaio/kunitz_hmm_proj/README.md

 ## 6. Negative Dataset Preparation
-Collect all SwissProt reviewed not-kunitz proteins (573.230) and download the fasta file (e.g. uniprot_sprot.fasta --> this is the whole uniprot databses WITHOUT the Kunitz proteins).
+Collect all SwissProt reviewed not-kunitz proteins (573.263) and download the fasta file (`uniprot_sprot.fasta`, the whole uniprot databses without the Kunitz proteins).
 Filters are:
 - Not PFAM id PF00014
 - SwissProt
-And repeat the process with Kunitz proteins

-### 6.1 Create a list of the IDs of the whole UniProtKB/SwissProt
+### 6.1 Create a list of the IDs of UniProtKB/SwissProt dataset

 ```bash
 grep ">" uniprot_sprot.fasta | cut -d "|" -f2 > uniprot_sprot.txt